JadenChoi2k/realtime-cooking-mama/README.md

 - `data-names.yaml` - Detection class names list
 - `recipe.json` - Recipe database

-**Note**: This project does NOT require `.env` files or environment variable setup!
+**Note**: This project does NOT require `.env` files or mandatory environment variables.
-API keys are entered directly from the client side.
+API keys are entered directly from the client side, but you can still opt-in to fine‑tune detection and audio behavior via the optional variables listed below.

 ## Running the Server